 Being aware of Japan's social rules and customs is not only a way to respect the local people, but is a way to make your own experience more culturally immersive.
-Social etiquette is very important in Japanese culture, and whilst you, as a visitor, will be let off by this warm and welcoming people, it is always best to try and fit in with the social norms as much as possible.
+Social etiquette is very important in Japanese culture, and whilst visitor indiscretions are generally forgiven by kind and welcoming locals, it is good manners to comply with the social norms as much as possible.

 - ✓ Throughout Asia, the notion of 'saving face' is exceptionally important in social interactions.
-Do what you can to avoid all potential embarrassment for other people, e.g. not raising your voice in public or pointing out someone's mistakes. - ✓ Remove your shoes when entering homes, temples, ryokans and even some restaurants.
+Do what you can to avoid all potential embarrassment for other people, e.g. not raising your voice in public or pointing out someone's mistakes. - Remove your shoes when entering homes, temples, ryokans and some restaurants.
 Usually slippers will be provided, but if they are not, you may enter with your socks on. - ✓ If you are in an establishment that has given you slippers to wear, do not wear them into the bathroom.
-Swap them for the pair of bathroom slippers, and do not forget to swap them back. - ✓ When paying for an item in a shop and you see a tray on the counter, place your money here rather than handing it straight to the cashier.
+Swap them for the pair of bathroom slippers, and do not forget to swap them back. - When paying for an item in a shop and you see a tray on the counter, place your money here rather than handing it straight to the cashier.

-- ✓ Bow when greeting someone.
-Bowing is the customary greeting in Japan, and can express many meanings, including respect, gratitude and apology. - ✓ The gesture for 'no' is fanning your hand sideways a few times in front of your face. - ✓ When sitting on the floor, men usually cross their legs whilst women sit with their feet to one side. - ✓ Chopsticks should be placed beside your bowl (or on the stand if there is one), not stuck upright in the rice.
+- Bow when greeting someone.
+Bowing is the customary greeting in Japan, and can express many meanings, including respect, gratitude and apology. - The gesture for 'no' is fanning your hand sideways a few times in front of your face. - When sitting on the floor, men usually cross their legs whilst women sit with their feet to one side. - Chopsticks should be placed beside your bowl (or on the stand if there is one), not stuck upright in the rice.
 Food should also never be passed from one set of chopsticks to another.
-These are traditional funeral customs which are thought to bring bad luck. - ✓ It is considered uncouth to blow your nose in public.
+These are traditional funeral customs which are thought to bring bad luck. - It is considered uncouth to blow your nose in public.
 Sniffing rather than blowing your nose is considered more appropriate in front of other people. - ✓ It is polite to let a fellow drinker pour your drink for you.
-Make sure to return the favour. - ✓ It is strictly stand left pass right on Tokyo escalators. - ✓ Smoking while walking is considered rude and is even illegal in some places.
+Make sure to return the favour. - ✓ It is strictly stand left pass right on Tokyo escalators. - Smoking while walking is considered rude and is even illegal in some places.